UmakanthOS/Manual_Migration/option1.md

             -   Install Missing PHP extensions
                     - ARM template install the following PHP extensions.
                         - fpm, cli, curl, zip, pear, mbstring, dev, mcrypt, soap, json, redis, bcmath, gd, mysql, xmlrpc, intl, xml and bz2
-                Note: If onpremise has any additional php extensions those will be installed by the user.
+                Note: If on-premises has any additional PHP extensions those will be installed by the user.
                 ```
                     sudo apt-get install -y php-<extensionName>
                 ```

         -   **Log Paths**
-            -   onpremise might be having different log path location and those paths need to be updated with Azure log paths.
+            -   The logging destination will need to be standardized...
             -   Log path are defaulted to /var/log/nginx.
                 -   access.log and error.log are created
         -   **Restart servers**

-            -   Update the time stap to update the local copy in VMSS instance.
+            -   Update the time-stamp to update the local copy in VMSS instance.
                 ```
                     /usr/local/bin/update_last_modified_time.azlamp.sh
                 ```
-            -   Restart the nginx and php-fpm servers
+            -   Restart nginx and php-fpm
                 ```
                     sudo systemctl restart nginx
                     sudo systemctl restart php<phpVersion>-fpm
                 ```
-            -   If apache is installed as a webserver then restart apache server
+            -   If apache is installed as a webserver then restart apache
                 ```
                     sudo systemctl restart apache
                 ```